No second law of entanglement manipulation after all

-With the advent of quantum information science, the phenomenon of quantum entanglement emerged as a physical resource in its own right, enabling significant advantages in tasks such as communication, computation, and cryptography~\cite{Bennett-distillation, Bennett-error-correction, Horodecki-review}.
+With the advent of quantum information science, the phenomenon of quantum entanglement emerged as a physical resource in its own right~\cite{Horodecki-review}, enabling significant advantages in tasks such as communication~\cite{dense-coding,teleportation,Bennett-error-correction}, computation~\cite{rauss}, and cryptography~\cite{Ekert91}.
 The parallel with thermodynamics prompted a debate concerning the axiomatisation of entanglement theory~\cite{Popescu1997, Vedral1998, Vidal2000,Horodecki2002} and the possible emergence of a single entanglement measure, akin to entropy, which would govern all entanglement transformations and establish the reversibility of this resource~\cite{Popescu1997, Horodecki2000, Horodecki2002, vedral_2002}.
-This was long known to hold for the special case of pure states~\cite{Bennett-distillation,Popescu1997}, and several proposals for general reversible frameworks have been formulated~\cite{Horodecki2002,Martin-exact-PPT,BrandaoPlenio1}.
-In particular, the seminal work of Brand\~{a}o and Plenio~\cite{BrandaoPlenio1, BrandaoPlenio2} provided strong evidence in this direction by showing that reversible manipulation is possible when the physical restrictions governing entanglement transformations are suitably relaxed.
+Although later results suggested that entanglement may often be quite different from thermodynamics, even exhibiting irreversibility in some of the most practically relevant settings~\cite{Vidal-irreversibility,bennett_2000}, hope persisted for an axiomatic framework for entanglement manipulation that would exactly mirror thermodynamic properties.
+Notably, identifying a unique entropic measure of entanglement was long known to be possible for the special case of pure states~\cite{Bennett-distillation,Popescu1997}, and several proposals for general reversible frameworks have been formulated~\cite{Horodecki2002, Martin-exact-PPT, BrandaoPlenio1}.
+The seminal work of Brand\~{a}o and Plenio~\cite{BrandaoPlenio1, BrandaoPlenio2} then provided further evidence in this direction by showing that reversible manipulation may~\cite{berta_gap} be possible when the physical restrictions governing entanglement transformations are suitably relaxed.
 These findings strengthened the belief that a fully reversible and physically consistent theory of entanglement could be established.

 Here, however, we prove a general no-go result which shows that entanglement theory is fundamentally irreversible.
 Equivalently, we show from first principles that entanglement transformations cannot be governed by a single measure, and that an axiomatic second law of entanglement manipulation cannot be established.